The healthcare industry is no exception as the world continues to embrace digital solutions in various sectors.

 Leveraging Walmart’s resources and scale, the company is well-positioned to compete with Teladoc and other major telemedicine providers.

 Walmart Health provides services for organizations as well as individuals.
-Individualized telehealth behavioral health services includes Talk therapy, Teen therapy, and Psychiatry.
+Individualized telehealth behavioral health services include Talk therapy, Teen therapy, and Psychiatry.
+Pricing on this platform ranges from $58 to $229 depending on the type of service you require.

 This combination of virtual and in-person options gives Walmart Health Virtual Care a unique advantage in telemedicine.